Casagrande announces bonuses of up to R$3,000 for Health Servers in ES

-Governor Renato Casagrande (PSB) announced the payment of a benefit for health workers that could reach R$3,000.
+Governor Renato Casagrande (PSB) announced this Tuesday (7) the payment of a benefit for health workers that can reach R$ 3 thousand.
 The bonus will reach professionals from the state network who worked in the fight against the coronavirus pandemic.

 According to Casagrande, the bonus is recognition of the work that health workers have been performing since the beginning of the health crisis.
 “It is a manifestation of the State government in gratitude to these professionals”.